-Related to tourism, EAC Partner States cooperate in wildlife conservation as stipulated by article 116 of the EAC Treaty, where they undertake to develop a collective and coordinated policy for conservation and sustainable utilisation of wildlife and other tourist sites in the Community: In particular, they undertake to:
+Related to tourism, EAC Partner States cooperate in wildlife conservation as stipulated by Article 116 of the EAC Treaty where the Partner States undertake to develop a collective and coordinated policy for conservation and sustainable utilization of wildlife and other tourist sites in the Community: In particular, the Partner States undertake to:

 - Harmonize policies on wildlife conservation;

-- co-ordinate efforts in controlling and monitoring encroachment and poaching activities.
+- co-ordinate efforts in controlling and monitoring encroachment and poaching activities; and

 Key Regional Programmes and Activities